 If you run two monitors, this is the cheapest way to get both of them off the desk and onto adjustable arms.
 The ErGear holds a screen up to 32 inches on each arm, up to 17.6 lbs apiece, and gives you full tilt, swivel, rotation, and height on both.
 You get clamp and grommet hardware in the box, so it works on almost any desk.

 It's a steel build, so it's heavier and a little less polished than a premium arm, and the gas-spring tension wants an occasional Allen-key adjustment to match your monitor weight.
-For under $30, those are easy trade-offs.
-Most buyers rate it 4.4 stars or better.
+For around $30, those are easy trade-offs.
+Amazon buyer ratings average 4.4 stars or better.

 Price: $25-$35